bkmashiro/fyp-report/main.typ

   )
 ]

-Imagine you are Ali, who has discovered a magical cave with two paths:
+Once upon a time, you, as Ali, discovered a magical cave with two paths:

 - Path A (left)
 - Path B (right)

-These paths meet at a mysterious door that can only be opened with a secret magic word.
+At the heart of the cave, these paths converge at a mysterious door that can only be opened with a secret magic word.

 === The Challenge

-Your friend Xiao Ming doubts your knowledge of the secret word.
-To prove you know it without revealing the word itself, you play a game:
+Your friend Xiao Ming is skeptical about your knowledge of the secret word.
+To prove your knowledge without revealing the word itself, you devise a clever game:

-1. Xiao Ming waits outside while you enter through either path #footnote("Here Xiao Ming does not know which path you will choose!
-(If he knows, then you leak your knowledge of the secret word, it's not a zero-knowledge proof)")
+1. *While Xiao Ming waits outside*, you enter the cave through either path
-2. Xiao Ming randomly requests you to exit through Path A or B
+2. Xiao Ming then randomly requests you to exit through Path A or B
-3. If you know the secret word, you can:
+3. If you truly know the secret word, you can:
   - Unlock the door
-  - Exit through any requested path
+  - Exit through whichever path Xiao Ming requests
 4. If you don't know the word, you must:
   - Return through the same path you entered

 #notify([
-  To ensure this is a "zero-knowledge" proof, Xiao Ming must not know which path you initially entered through.
-Otherwise, you would have to reveal this information for him to believe you.
+  The key to this being a "zero-knowledge" proof lies in Xiao Ming not knowing which path you initially entered through.

-  So we deliberately keep him from knowing which path you choose.])
+  If you were to let Xiao Ming see you enter through Path A and exit through Path B, he would gain a *fact* about your knowledge of the secret word.

+  This would violate the *zero-knowledge* property, as Xiao Ming could then prove to others that you know the secret word by recording the process.
+(If he secretly recorded the process, he could then show it to others.)

+  The beauty of the zero-knowledge proof is that Xiao Ming becomes convinced of your knowledge, but cannot convince others.
+])

+#pagebreak()

 === The Proof Process

-By repeating this game multiple times (e.g., 10 times), Xiao Ming becomes convinced that you must know the secret word because:
+By repeating this game multiple times (say, 20 times), Xiao Ming becomes increasingly convinced of your knowledge because:

 - You consistently exit through the requested path
-- The probability of guessing correctly every time is extremely low
+- The probability of guessing correctly every time is astronomically low
-- You never reveal the actual secret word
+- The secret word itself remains a mystery to Xiao Ming

+Most importantly, Xiao Ming cannot prove your knowledge to others.
+Since he never sees which path you initially enter through, any recording of the process could be easily faked by two people working together.

 === Demonstrating ZKP Properties

-This simple story illustrates the three fundamental properties of zero-knowledge proofs:
+This enchanting story perfectly illustrates the three fundamental properties of zero-knowledge proofs:

 #table(
   columns: (auto, auto),
-  [Property], [Example],
   [Completeness], [If you know the word, you always succeed], [Soundness], [If you don't know the word, you'll likely fail eventually], [Zero-Knowledge], [Xiao Ming learns nothing about the word itself, just that you know it], )

 == Why using Incomplete Zero-Knowledge Proofs?
 From a theoretical perspective of zero-knowledge proofs,we can use *only the commitment* to verify the proof.
 In fact, we can design a more "zero-knowledge" solution: